Kev and John's excellent adventure

 Defeat to Bangladesh in their first game of the 2011 World Cup left Ireland frustrated and disappointed, but against England, White says, "we didn't need motivation".

-When O'Brien went out to bat, White remembers he appeared carefree.
+When O'Brien went out to bat, White remembers that he appeared carefree.
 "Sometimes Kevin gives you the impression that he is 100% determined not to just give it away.
 On this occasion his was just a carefree, relaxed attitude."
 He hit Graeme Swann for a couple of sixes over midwicket.
-"It was then we started thinking, 'Right, Kevin is clearly in a destructive frame of mind.
-He is not going to die wondering.'"
+"It was then we started thinking, 'Right, he is not going to die wondering.'"

 O'Brien's daring approach inspired his team-mates.
 John Mooney, who had been the best bowler for Ireland, taking 4 for 63, joined O'Brien when Cusack was run out with Ireland 55 short.